-We have audited the financial report of Australian Association of Massage Therapists Ltd (the Company), which comprises the statement of financial position as at 30 June 2021, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities' declaration.
+We have audited the financial report of Australian Association of Massage Therapists Ltd (the Company), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the responsible entities' declaration.

-In our opinion, the accompanying financial report of the Company is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of the Company:

-- (i) giving a true and fair view of the Company's financial position as at 30 June 2021 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards reduced disclosure requirements and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012.
+- (i) gives a true and fair view of the Company's financial position as at 30 June 2022 and of its financial performance for the year ended; and - (ii) complies with Australian Accounting Standards Simplified Disclosure Standard.